fbpx

 Here are some of the Top Safari Browser Compatibility Issues developers might face.

-Apple’s Safari possesses the second highest market share of 19.24% in the global space.
+Apple’s Safari possesses the second-highest market share of 19.24% in the global space.
 It is considered one of the most technologically advanced web browsers in the market of enterprise mobility in terms of faster browsing, effective UI, and several other features.
-Despite a strong competition given its biggest contender Google Chrome, Safari remains a credible choice for a specific set of requirements and features.
+Despite strong competition given its biggest contender Google Chrome, Safari remains a credible choice for a specific set of requirements and features.

-To test Safari browser, website developers first need to check the compatibility of the browser with clients’ applications.
+To test the Safari browser, website developers first need to check the compatibility of the browser with clients’ applications.
 The latest incorporation of WebKit with the Nitro JavaScript engine has enhanced the browsing experience on Safari.
-However, it may not be that easy to engage in rule-abided compatibility.
+However, it may not be that easy to engage in rule-abiding compatibility.

 Here, we shall discuss some of the significant compatibility issues website developers and testers might face while checking their applications’ performance on Safari.